joe-mccarthy/nsp-ntfy/README.md

 Type=Simple
 # update this to be your current user
 User=username
-# the location of the nsp-ntfy repository
+# the location of the nsp-ntfy to work within
-WorkingDirectory=/home/username/repositories/nsp-ntfy/
+WorkingDirectory=/home/username/
 # update these paths to be the location of the nsp-ntfy.sh
 # update argument to where you previously copied the json configuration.
-ExecStart=/home/username/repositories/nsp-ntfy/nsp-ntfy.sh /home/username/nsp-ntfy-config.json /home/username/nsp-config.json
+ExecStart=nsp-ntfy /home/username/nsp-ntfy-config.json /home/username/nsp-config.json
 Restart=on-failure

 [Install]